gravitational/teleport/rfd/0099-link-bundled-tsh.md

 plugin](https://nsis.sourceforge.io/EnVar_plug-in) for path manipulation instead due to length limitations in the built-in utilities.

-We will have to figure out how to use that plugin but once that's done, we should be able to simply add the bin folder to the path, just as VSCode does.
+We will have to figure out how to use that plugin but once that's done, Connect should simply add the bin folder to the path without creating symlinks of any kind, just as VSCode does.

 #### macOS